TripBlazer/TripBlazer/INSTALL.md

-Currently, to run TripBlazer you must install PyQT4 (Qt binding for Python), download and unzip the TripBlazer source, cd into the source directory, and run "python main.py" on the command line.
+Currently, to run TripBlazer you must install PyQT4 (Python binding for Qt), download and unzip the TripBlazer source, cd into the source directory, and run "python main.py" on the command line.